Your browser is out of date

 Leng WW, Morrisroe SN.
 Sacral nerve stimulation for the overactive bladder.
 Urol Clin N Am.
 2006;33:491–501.

-Siegel S, Noblett K, Mangel J, et al. Results of a prospective, randomized, multicenter study evaluating sacral neuromodulation with InterStim® Therapy compared to standard medical therapy at 6-months in subjects with mild symptoms of overactive bladder.
+Siegel S, Noblett K, Mangel J, et al. Results of a prospective, randomized, multicenter study evaluating sacral neuromodulation with InterStim® Therapy compared to standard medical therapy at six months in subjects with mild symptoms of overactive bladder.
 Neurourol Urodyn.
 2015;34:224–230.
 DOI: 10.1002/nau.22544

 Siegel S, Noblett K, Mangel J, et al. Five-year follow-up results of a prospective, multicenter study of patients with overactive bladder treated with sacral neuromodulation.
-The Journal of Urology 2018;Volume 199(1), 229–236.
+Journal of Urology.
+2018;Volume 199(1), 229–236.

 Van Kerrebroeck P, et al. Results of sacral neuromodulation therapy for urinary voiding dysfunction: outcomes of a prospective, worldwide clinical study.
 Journal of Urology.
 2007;178:2029-2034.